bitsofcotton/p0/README.md

 # How to use (commandline):
     ./p0 <range> < data.txt
-    # range < 0 for vanilla prediction.
+    # range < 0 for prediction on walk.
-    # 0 < range for denoise prediction.
+    # 0 < range for prediction on value.

 # Proof
 If original function is in C1, there exists F(z,&theta;) := f(z+\bar{z})+i\*f(z-\bar{z})\*tan(&theta;) in C1 on z in C.